 Letting go was never a natural response for me, and for the greater part of my life I was always trying to reach a certain idea I had around success.
 I tried to attain perfect health, the perfect lifestyle, perfect abundance, and the perfect relationship.
 My life was hinged upon one thing… trying.
 Trying to reach an unrealistic ideal of perfection.
-This way of living took a lot of energy and not only that, it became increasingly obvious that I was getting nowhere.
+This way of living took a lot of energy and not only that, it became increasingly obvious that perfection was not happening.

 In 2010 things began to turn around.
 The change came through the very opposite of trying, which was that of letting go.
 It was not that I didn’t want a great lifestyle, good health and so on, it was just that I began to let go of the need to have them in a certain way, or at a particular time.

-Through this time I noticed that all the effort I put into trying, was in fact a distraction to my experience of Life here and now.
+I noticed that all the effort I put into trying, was in fact a distraction to my experience of life here and now.
 Not only that but my need to control life was placing limits on the very goals I was trying to achieve.
-This is because while I was formulating the way things ‘should’ go, the potential of the moment to manifest something even more wonderful remained invisible to me.
+While I was mentally formulating the way things ‘should’ go, the potential of the moment to manifest something wonderful was invisible to me.
 Said another way, because I declared that things must go my way, I was missing out on the avenues for Life to give to me in even greater ways.
 I lacked trust in the natural unfolding of Life.

 But how do things get done without trying?

 There’s a difference between trying and doing.
 One involves a master controller.
 To control life too much often results in meeting obstacles due to us becoming ‘out of sync’ with the natural harmony and flow of life.
-This way of living, in my experience, is exhausting.
+The ‘trying’ way of living, in my experience, is exhausting.

 When we live from the present moment, however, there is an impulse from within that moves us to act.
-This always occurs at precisely at the right time.
-The ‘doing’ that manifests from this inward prompt is of an effortless nature, because it has been prompted by the flow of Life Itself.
+This always occurs at precisely the right time.
+The ‘doing’ prompted by the in-tuition is of an effortless nature, because it has been prompted by the exquisite, invisible, mysterious flow of Life Itself.

 “Life is what happens to you while you’re busy making other plans”